Particular/ServicePulse/docs/frontend/platform-health-page.md

 - current version
 - health state
 - upgrade cue when a newer version is known
+- no upgrade cue when the page only knows that versions differ but does not know a newer target version

 Rows for degraded or unavailable instances can expand to show details.